How FICO Credit Scores Are Calculated

-Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage comes down to a single number.

-Each of the three credit agencies has its own formula for building your credit score.
+TransUnion, Equifax, and Experian, the three major credit agencies, each have a proprietary formula for building a credit score.
 Fair Isaac and Cooriginally developed this score. .

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary from one agency to another, the differences aren't huge; each agency uses the following factors in calculating a credit score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While these methods vary from one agency to another, the differences aren't huge; they all use the following factors to build a credit score:

-- Your Credit History - Have you had credit for years, or for a short time?
+- Credit History - Have you had credit for years, or for just a short time?

-- Your Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-Before you can improve your credit score, you have to obtain your score and make certain that the credit reports from each reporting agency are correct.
+Before you can improve your score, you have to get your score and make certain that the credit reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
-They also provide helpful information and online tools that help you understand how to improve your FICO score.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once a year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.